CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

 # Lab 01: Understanding the Lifecycle of Model Development

-## Lab scenario
+## Lab Scenario
-In this lab, you will explore the lifecycle of developing AI applications using Azure AI Studio's Prompt Flow.
-You'll start by understanding the structured process, including initialization, experimentation, evaluation, refinement, and production stages.
-You will learn about different flow types, such as Standard, Chat, and Evaluation flows, and how they cater to various application needs.
-You'll also delve into the concept of flows and nodes within Prompt Flow, which enable seamless data processing and task execution.
+In this lab, you will explore the lifecycle of developing AI applications using Azure AI Studio's prompt flow.
+You will start by understanding the structured process, including initialization, experimentation, evaluation, refinement, and production stages.
+Learn about different flow types, such as standard, chat, and evaluation, and how they cater to various application needs.
+You will also delve into the concept of flows and nodes within Prompt Flow, which enables seamless data processing and task execution.

-## Lab objectives
+## Lab Objectives
 In this lab, you will perform the following:
 - Task 1: Comprehend the Flow Development Lifecycle